JYoung554/Apollo/README.md

 ## Getting Started

-#### Clients will be sent to the Home Page where they can select a musical artist by either Artist Name, or Year.
-Clients will then be shown a result page where they can select their artist and will then be sent to the artist description page , will will show a brief bio of the artist and origin, as well as information and links to their recent works.
+#### Clients will be sent to the Home Page where they can add a musical artist by either Artist Name, Genre, Years Active and an image.
+Clients can also post Albums with info about the Name, Genre, Image, Artist Name, and release date.Clients can then click View Artist/Album to see their posts on the Posts Page.

 #### To see more, [click here](https://trello.com/b/IqrPXsEl/apollo) and visit my trello board to follow the development of this app.